They Dont Believe Me When I Say

 It is crazy-making if you encounter disbelief when you are ill.

-You may need to use healing methods to work to keep your sense of sanity.
+You may choose to use self healing methods to work to keep your sense of sanity.

 can feel lonely to find out that someone

-is not willing to share your life with you once you live with chronic
+is not willing to share your life with you once you live with illness.

-You may want to find a physical or online community of people with the same chronic illness to bolster your sense of connection and of being seen and accepted as you are.
+You may choose to find a physical or online community of people with the same chronic illness to bolster your sense of connection and of being seen and accepted as you are.

 Disbelief delays you from grieving a loss of health